Traveling Infection Prevention Nurse Jobs

 Who can become a travel infection control nurse?

 A career in infection control is the perfect fit for those with a keen interest in disease prevention, a meticulous approach to their work, and a passion for improving patient safety and quality of care.
 Becoming an infection control nurse requires specialized education and training.
-A Bachelor's of Science in Nursing (BSN) degree is typically the first step, followed by licensure as a Registered Nurse (RN).
-RNs must gain 12-18 months of clinical experience, particularly in fields like microbiology, epidemiology, or public health, to begin applying for travel infection control registered nurse positions.
+A bachelor's degree is typically the first step, followed by licensure as a Registered Nurse (RN).
+RNs must gain 12-18 months of clinical experience, particularly in fields like microbiology, epidemiology, infection control, or public health, to begin applying for travel infection control registered nurse positions.

 What is the average salary for infection control nurse jobs?